A fitness writer’s pick of the best Lululemon Black Friday deals

 Lululemon’s Black Friday sale has landed – here are my top picks as a fitness writer

-I resisted Lululemon for a long time, despite many friends recommending it.
-Growing up, I almost exclusively trained in charity shop football tops and whatever shorts I could find, and this cost-savvy option served me well for years.
+I resisted Lululemon for a long time, despite many friends singing its praises.
+Growing up, I almost exclusively trained in charity shop football tops and whatever shorts I could find, and this cost-savvy option did the trick for many years.

 But more recently, in my role as a fitness writer, brands have started sending me bits and pieces to try – and Lululemon is one of the brands I’ve been most consistently impressed by.

 Every item I’ve tested is extremely comfortable, fitting my lanky frame like a dream while also benefiting from the brand’s characteristically clean aesthetic.
-The problem is, as I’m sure you’re aware, Lululemon’s premium gear rarely comes cheap.
+The problem is, as I’m sure you’re aware, Lululemon’s premium gear comes at a cost.

 The Black Friday sale provides a partial remedy to this hurdle, and this year, more than 250 men’s items and 400 women’s items have been reduced by more than 50 per cent in some cases.
 These are the top picks to have been tried, tested and approved by the IndyBest’s fitness team.